datastax/dsbulk/manual/settings.md

 - `com.datastax.dse.driver.internal.core.auth`

 The DSE driver provides 3 implementations out of the box:
 - `PlainTextAuthProvider`: uses plain-text credentials.
-It requires the `username` and `password` options.
-Should be used only when authenticating against Apache Cassandra(R) clusters; not recommended when authenticating against DSE clusters.
-- `DsePlainTextAuthProvider`: provides SASL authentication using the PLAIN mechanism for DSE clusters secured with DseAuthenticator.
-It requires the `username` and `password` options, and optionally, an `authorization-id`.
+It requires the `username` and `password` options, and optionally, an `authorization-id` (for DSE clusters only).
 - `DseGssApiAuthProvider`: provides GSSAPI authentication for DSE clusters secured with `DseAuthenticator`.
 Read the javadocs of this authenticator for detailed instructions.

-You can also specify a custom class that implements `AuthProvider` and has a public constructor with a `DriverContext` argument (to simplify this, the driver provides two abstract classes that can be extended: `DsePlainTextAuthProviderBase` and `DseGssApiAuthProviderBase`).
+You can also specify a custom class that implements `AuthProvider` and has a public constructor with a `DriverContext` argument (to simplify this, the driver provides two abstract classes that can be extended: `PlainTextAuthProviderBase` and `DseGssApiAuthProviderBase`).

 Default: **null**.